klutz4/climbing/README.md

 As such, I've set out to see if I can answer some of these questions using data from climbers.

-For the data, I'm only looking at routes graded 5.4 - 5.15a that were not a Top rope ascent and boulders graded V0 - V16 completed by climbers from the USA.
+For the data, I'm only looking at routes graded 5.4 - 5.15a that were not a toprope ascent and boulders graded V0 - V16 completed by climbers from the USA.

 I have two ultimate goals:
 1. Model the grade of a route/boulder.